devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 Each activation always goes through 3 steps.

 First, the event is handled completely.
 Most of the time, the root class of activations is activated first, for global handling and checks.
-Then the activation itself is perfomed.
+Then the activation itself is performed.
+The activation returns a boolean flag to indicate that it completed successfully.

 Second, if the activation produces a value, it is written to the `set-dataref` of the button, if any.
-This operation can be considered like an second instruction that is always performed, provided of course that the button instructed to write the value to the dataref pointed py `set-dataref`.
+This operation can be considered like an second instruction that is performed provided that the button instructed to write the value to the dataref pointed by `set-dataref`.

 Third, and finally, if the button activation contains a `view` command, it is executed.
 The purpose of the view command if to alter the view in the cockpit, may be to focus on a particular area of the dashboard to control the effect of the activation.

 # Command, Commands, and «Macro Instruction»

-When specifying attributes for an activation `command`and `commands` attributes can be requested.
-A `command` is a single command, `commands` is a list of individual commands, often, the number of commands in the list matters to match the Activation requirements.
+When specifying attributes for an activation `command` and `commands` attributes can be requested.
+A `command` is a single command, `commands` is a list of individual commands, often, the number of commands in the list matters and match the Activation requirements.

 A `command` can be:

 - a single string naming the command to execute, or
-- a single command block, with a condition and or a delay, or
+- a single *command block*, with a condition and or a delay, or
 - a *Macro Instruction*, that can contain one or more *command blocks*.

-## Simple Command String
+## Single Command String

 ```
     command: sim/map/show_current